 Please Note: You or your electrician will need to supply a power cable with two hot leads, one ground and one neutral.
 The typical electrical cord needed is a 4 wire S/O 10 gauge.

 After the electricity has been connected, the unit can now be started.
 Depending on the specific type of unit, this is done by flipping the circuit breaker switch to the “on” position or by removing, rotating, and reinserting the fuse t-handle to the “on” position.
 Both are located in the disconnect box.

 In lieu of an electrical connection, a generator may also be used.
-Due to the cost of running the generator and other factors, Polar Leasing does not recommend using one.
 If you do use a generator, you will need a 12,000-watt generator for a 20-foot unit or an 8,500-watt generator for a 10-foot unit.
 Polar Leasing does not rent generators with our equipment.

 After the unit has been connected to the electrical source and turned on, it is important to wait at least one hour for the internal temperature to be achieved.
 For larger units or locations with extreme heat, this may take longer.
 Keep the unit door closed during the initial start-up.
 Refer to the exterior thermostat to ensure the proper temperature has been reached before loading the unit.

 Thermostat and Temperature Adjustment